juhalappi/Jlp22/README.md

 form or text files.
 The forest planning problems have a special structure which Jlp22 utilizes very efficiently using the generalized upper bound technique.
-The LP problems can include factories, i.e. transportation costs to factories, factor capacities and utility models for products.
+The LP problems can include factories, i.e. transportation costs to factories, factor capacities and utility models for products. .
 Thus Jlp22 can be used to optimize simultaneosly forest management and forest industry.
-Just now the factory optimization is under complete rewriting, and thus it is not usable.
-The transformation language of Jlp22 is well fitted for defining forest simulators which can simulate treatment schedules both using stand level and tree level data.
+A complete new algoritm for factory optimization is under implementation and is not yet available, The transformation language of Jlp22 is well fitted for defining forest simulators which can simulate treatment schedules both using stand level and tree level data.
 The scripting language is quite fast.
-There are over 220 build in functions in Jlp22, which can be parsed into integer vectors which are fast to interpret.
+There are over 250 build in functions in Jlp22, which can be parsed into integer vectors which are fast to interpret.
 The user can add her own Fortran functions, own object types ans own options, which can be used in similar way as Jlp22 functions, objects and options.
 A speciality is the input programming,